Questions? We've got answers

 ITVISMA is designed to target the genetic root cause of spinal muscular atrophy (SMA) with a one-time dose by replacing the function of the missing or nonworking survival motor neuron 1 (SMN1) gene.
 The new gene tells motor neuron cells to produce more survival motor neuron (SMN) protein.
 Motor neuron cells need SMN protein to survive and support muscle functions.

 The most common side effects that occurred in people with no prior treatment were upper respiratory tract infection, fever, stomach-related symptoms, elevated liver enzymes, headache, dizziness, limb pain, low blood platelet count, and sensory disturbance.
-Safety evaluated in the study of patients with spinal muscular atrophy (SMA) who were previously treated with SPINRAZA® (nusinersen) or EVRYSDI® (risdiplam) did not identify any additional safety events with ITVISMA administration compared to the people who were not previously treated.
+Safety evaluated in the study of patients with spinal muscular atrophy (SMA) who were previously treated with a different treatment did not identify any additional safety events with ITVISMA administration compared to the people who were not previously treated.

 Gene replacement therapies are not designed to integrate with a person’s DNA.
 ITVISMA uses adeno-associated virus serotype 9 (AAV9) vectors to deliver a working copy of the survival motor neuron (SMN) gene into the body’s cells.
-These vectors are intended to stay separate from your or your loved one’s own DNA and provide the gene without altering genetic makeup.
+These vectors are intended to stay separate from a person's own DNA and provide the gene without altering genetic makeup.
 There is a theoretical risk of tumor development with gene replacement therapies such as ITVISMA.
-Contact your or your loved one’s doctor and Novartis Gene Therapies, Inc. at 1-833-828-3947 if a tumor develops.
+Contact the doctor and Novartis Gene Therapies, Inc. at 1-833-828-3947 if a tumor develops.

 DNA, deoxyribonucleic acid.